SaeedTaghavi/CS/docs/Chap03.md

 !!! note "Advanced Local Procedure Call (ALPC)"
     It is used for communication between two processes _on the same machine_.

-Windows uses two types of ports:
+Windows uses two types of ports

-- connection ports
+- Connection ports
-- communication ports
+- Communication ports

 !!! note "Callback"
     Allows the client and server to accept requests when they would normally be expecting a reply.